xfangsn/xfangsn.github.io/_pages/projects.md

 <b>Developer:</b>
 <i> Mohammad Afzal Shadab</i>

-The Python GUI based tool can perform the dimensional analysis using Buckingham Pi theorem (<a href='https://drive.google.com/drive/folders/1-BnQePbN60gHgodgULoHO3ArwdrybHyl' target='_blank'>exe</a>/<a href='https://github.com/mashadab/dimensional-analysis' target='_blank'>src</a>) with Youtube tutorial.
+The Python code can perform the dimensional analysis using Buckingham Pi theorem (<a href='https://drive.google.com/drive/folders/1-BnQePbN60gHgodgULoHO3ArwdrybHyl' target='_blank'>exe</a>/<a href='https://github.com/mashadab/dimensional-analysis' target='_blank'>src</a>) with Youtube tutorial.
 The tool can find the number of the repeating variables and also the linear dependence in between them.

 </div>